 This guide is written specifically for small and mid-size Omaha accounting firms — the 5-to-20-person practices that make up the backbone of the local profession.
 No enterprise jargon.
 No pitches for tools you'd need an IT department to run.
 Just practical, vendor-neutral guidance from a local AI consulting team that understands both the technology and the profession.

 Not every AI application is worth your time.
 These five deliver the biggest return for the smallest investment — and they work with the tools most Omaha firms already use.
+Notice the order: the lowest-risk wins are the ones where a human already checks the output before it goes anywhere.

 1. Tax Preparation Automation